-Are you interested in studying fine arts but aren't sure if your artwork measures up?
-Then come to Portfolio Day to get one-on-one constructive feedback about your work from faculty members and current students of Concordia's Faculty of Fine Arts.
+Interested in studying fine arts but nervous about submitting your portfolio?
+Come to Portfolio Day!
+You'll get one-on-one constructive feedback about your work from Fine Arts faculty members and current students.

 What is Portfolio Day?

-Portfolio Day is not a competition or an interview - it's an invaluable opportunity to see if you're on the right track, to find out more about the fine arts programs offered by Concordia, to discuss your goals, and to ask about possible career paths.
+Portfolio Day is not a competition or an interview — it's an invaluable opportunity to see if you're on the right track, to learn about Concordia’s fine arts programs, to discuss your goals, and to start exploring possible career paths.

-You'll meet other prospective students, too, who share your passion for creating.
-Keep in mind that there will be people with a wide variety of skills and experience.
+You'll also meet other prospective students who share your passion for creating.
+Keep in mind that people apply with a wide variety of skills and experience.
 Don't be discouraged if you see work you think is "better" than yours; everyone has a different creative journey.
-Portfolio Day can be a little bit intimidating - but it can also be inspirational!
+Portfolio Day can be a little bit intimidating, but it can also be inspirational!

 We'll be evaluating portfolios for the following programs.

 - Computation Arts

 - Design for the Theatre

 - Digital Technologies in Design Art Practice